davidkane9/creditr/TO-DO.md

 * Change get.rates.DF (and associated helper functions) so that it goes back to January 1, 2004 for all three currencies.

 * Make data/rates.RData go back to January 1, 2004.
 This is how far back our pricing goes.
 Document clearly how this is updated.

-* Add all the test cases specified at the bottom of test.rates.R

 * get.date ought to include the JPY stuff, I think.
 Maybe also business date stuff?
 Change name to add.dates.